The Effect Of Music On A Fetus: What Every Parent Should Know

 Fetuses develop the auditory system by week 25 and respond to music by week 28.
 Newborns can remember music heard in the womb, and they seem to have better motor and cognitive skills, faster language development, longer attention spans, better sleep, and fewer instances of colic.
 Play music or sing to your unborn baby, but don't experiment with loud or unusual sounds or noise.
 It could affect the baby’s health.

 Music has been credited with many things – from calming adults with anxiety and depression to helping hone mathematical genius in young children.
 There’s even a segment of green thumbs who believe it can help plants grow better!
-But one area that’s constantly under debate is how it affects a baby in the womb.
+So, if you’re trying to make a smarter baby by playing classical music or having the family sing to the baby through the mom’s belly, you may want to know how much it actually matters.
+Do sound and music affect a fetus?
+How does the baby in the womb respond to them?
 Some studies have claimed that the effect of music on a fetus includes improved cognition, motor skills, and attention span in newborns and that prenatal music can be a tool for auditory learning.
 How true is this?
 To get there, first, let’s see when a fetus can actually hear sounds and music.

 Most Fetuses Develop Hearing By Week 25